kanhar/leetcode/problems/SystemDesign.md

 * Client sends a finished message encrypted with `Shared Secret Key`
 * Server responds a finished message encrypted with `Shared Secret Key`

-Note: 4,5,6 can in some sense be considered symmetric key exchange.
+Note: A subset of the steps above, ex: 4,5,6 can in some sense be considered symmetric key exchange.